Leah Messer And Kailyn Lowry Share Photos After Hanging Out Together In San Diego

 Kailyn also shared some photos of her with Leah to her Twitter account on Tuesday night before Teen Mom 2 started.
 The mom of three shared the same photo that Leah shared along with two others.
 In one photo, Kail and Leah are laughing together and appear to be having a great time.
 Kail’s tweet had over 1,500 likes and fans chimed in commenting on their friendship.

 On Wednesday morning, Leah shared a photo of a candlelit dinner that she reportedly shared with Kailyn.
 The photo showed a table with candles lit and a menu on it.
-With the photo, Leah included three emojis.
+With the photo, Leah included three emoji.

 It is unclear why the two are in San Diego together, but Kail did mention that she was working on her podcast while there.
-She and Lindsie Chrisley host the popular podcast Coffee Convos and it appears that Kailyn was in California for work.
+She and Lindsie Chrisley host the popular podcast Coffee Convos, and it appears that Kailyn was in California for work.
 On Tuesday, Kail took to her own Instagram stories to share a photo of herself and Lindsie recording for their podcast.
 Leah hasn’t revealed why she was out in California, though.

-Kailyn and Leah’s friendship has blossomed over the years and the two have traveled together in the past.
+Kailyn and Leah’s friendship has blossomed over the years, and the two have traveled together in the past.
 Earlier this year, they took a trip to Hawaii that included both women taking their kids.
-Leah has three daughters while Kailyn has three sons and both women shared updates about their trip for their followers.
-Leah’s part of the trip was shown on her segments for Teen Mom 2 and fans have watched some of the trip play out on the new season of the show.
+Leah has three daughters while Kailyn has three sons, and both women shared updates about their trip for their followers.
+Leah’s part of the trip was shown on her segments for Teen Mom 2, and fans have watched some of the trip play out on the new season of the show.